Cecilia-CXC/traffic-accidents-uk-/README.md

 1. Download the dataset from Kaggle:

 2. Open the notebook in Google Colab:
-   - Upload `SG Waste Management.ipynb` to Colab
+   - Upload `Traffic Accidents in UK data pre-processing.ipynb` to Colab

 3. Upload the downloaded dataset into Colab